AvolitesLtd/TitanManual/prismdocs/player/play/banks.md

 ## Bank Element

-If you need extra performance when triggering video, you can send selected bank elements over to the encoder for transcoding into our **Avolites' AIM** codec.
+If you need extra performance when triggering video, you can send selected bank elements over to the encoder for transcoding into our **Avolites AIM** codec.
 More on this over on the [encoder](../encoder/encoder.md) page.

 **Prism Player** and **Prism Zero** allow the adding of audio, images and video.
 Where as **Prism** introduces new elements such as NDI / Live Inputs and Virtual Returns.
 Bank elements can be rearranged by dragging them around in both table view and grid view.